cjoy/cs9321/notes/2_restful.md

 - can provide multiple representation. ie. users can decide between different representations
 - Safe & Idempotent
   - Safe: Read-only operation on a resource don't change any server state.
 The client can call the operation 10 times without effecting the server
-  - Idempotent: Operation taht have the same effect whether you apply it once or more than once.
+  - Idempotent: Operation that have the same effect whether you apply it once or more than once.
   - Allows the uniformity in REST interface
 - Use pure HTTTP methods as main operation on resources.
 HTTP Spec
   - GET: Retrieve a resource. (safe + idempontent)